 - Panama Railway – the timing will not be right for the regular service but the cruise line might have chartered a train so you could join an excursion

-- Local buses – you can get to Panama City, actually Albrook, on a local bus for under US$4.
+- Local buses – you can get to Panama City, actually Albrook Mall with decent shopping, on a local bus for under US$4.
 Catch a taxi to the bus station and join a bus that says Panama on the front.

 - If you are really adventurous it is possible to catch a Diablo Rojo (the colourful local bus) to Portobelo or just take a mystery tour.
 This is probably not recommended though.

 - Taxi or walk to the Duty Free Zone.
 This is mainly aimed at commercial shoppers, but you might find some things you can’t live without.
 Reports vary but the consensus is that it is not particularly cheap.